 Since then FIFA has been trying to restore the public trust it lost from the scandal when it was under the direction of FIFA’s longtime chief Sepp Blatter, a Swiss sports administrator since the 1970s.
 The organization has shaken up its top ranks and put in place various internal reforms aimed at reassuring the public.

-More recently, it has reportedly been weighing a plan to relocate its Swiss headquarters to somewhere more conducive to hiring non-Europeans and less renowned for corporate secrecy.
+More recently, it has reportedly been weighing a plan to relocate its Swiss headquarters to somewhere that might be more conducive to hiring non-Europeans and less renowned for corporate secrecy.

 “The fight against match manipulation is a priority for FIFA,” the Zürich-based organization said.
 “We look forward to continuing our collaboration with COE to protect the integrity of football.”